stepzen-dev/snippets/rest/pagination/README.md

 This allows clients consuming a StepZen GraphQL endpoint to page through values regardless of backend type (e.g. GraphQL endpoint, database, REST API) where the data originates.

-For `@rest` StepZen supports three styles of pagination matching typical REST API approaches:
+ For the `@rest` directive, StepZen supports three styles of pagination to match the typical REST API approaches:

  - PAGE_NUMBER - pages by requesting a specific page number
  - OFFSET - pages by reqesting a starting record offset